BoTorch vs Eppo

 How much does it cost?

-Eppo offers a free plan and paid plans starting at $20/month.
+Eppo offers a free tier with basic features and paid plans for larger teams and advanced capabilities.

 Does it have a free plan?

-Yes, Eppo has a free plan available for individuals.
+Yes, Eppo provides a free plan suitable for individuals and small teams.

 What integrations does it support?